This is my first Tesla Coil. I figured

 greatest output voltage is found.
 A good site full of Tesla Coil

-calculators is Deep
+calculators is Deep Fried Neon.

 Parts used to create the Table top SGTC